 When the Trade Winds are high, this area around Kilauea Point experiences huge surf, causing some spectacular wave action.
 Moku ‘Ae’ae Islet and blowhole is a sight to see just off Kilauea Point.
 There is a small community at the turnoff to Kilauea Point, and I would recommend Kong Lung – a funky store filled with unusual gifts some might be interested in.
 I also recommend the Lighthouse Bistro for lunch or dinner (located beside Kong Lung).
 You can’t go wrong ordering their fresh fish of the day.
 Very good food – highly recommended.

 Just past Kilauea Point is Anini Beach County Park.
 This is a good spot for a picnic lunch, and the fantastic white sand beach is rarely crowded.
-Anini Beach would make an ideal destination for a whole day’s outing, since it one of the safest for swimming (not too common on Kaua’i due to the offshore reef), and it has good picnic facilities.
+Anini Beach would make an ideal destination for a whole day’s outing, since it one of the safest for swimming (not too common on Kaua’i due to the offshore reef and strong currents), and it has good picnic facilities.
 Another good beach just past Kikauea Point is Kalihiwi Bay.
 As you can see by the photos, the surf was up while I was visiting in January 2001, so no swimming was possible.
 The surfers were certainly out there riding the waves, although the emergency rescue was called while I was there, so it was even a bit too rough for some of the surfers!